On their new album Wide Awake! Parquet Courts team up with Danger Mouse to release their most diverse and well executed album yet.

 Since exploding onto the post punk scene earlier in the decade, the unlikely rockers have become one of indie rock’s favorite acts.
 Since their inception in New York City in 2010 the band has delivered multiple stellar albums including Sunbathing Animal and Human Performance.
 As their fame has risen, so has their collaboration status.
 In the past Parquet Courts have worked with Danielle Luppi, the Yeah Yeah’s, and more.
 This time around, A. Savage and the band enlisted the help of iconic producer Danger Mouse.
 Wide Awake!, is nothing short of what we have come to expect from Parquet Courts, in fact it actually surpasses expectations.

-From the get go A. Savage and Parquet Courts get the ball rolling on “Total Football”, a song about the need to work together to solve societal problems.
+A. Savage and Parquet Courts get the ball rolling on “Total Football”, a song about the need to work together to solve societal problems.
 Not only is this an unpopular opinion, in most punk circles (society mannnn), but it is also so eloquently put by Savage.
 The concept of Total Football is that players on a football (soccer) team switch positions and swap roles when necessary for the ultimate purpose of winning.
 Savage uses this apt metaphor telling teachers, poets, rebels, etc. to work together, rather than against each other to solve our common problems.
 Savage brilliantly summarizes his intents during the last verse when he says “swapping parts and roles is not acting but rather emancipation from expectation.”
 I would be remiss if I only mentioned lyrics on this song, because on Total Football and the rest of the album the production is incredible.
 The fuzzy, speedy guitar riffs and the frantic percussion keep the listener engaged and fit the theme of the song so well.
 The choice to have background vocals and chanting also add to the collective ideology Savage pushes.
 P.S Fuck Tom Brady.

 Parquet courts continue their stellar performance into the second track, “Violence.”
 First off, the droning keys, bass and synth lead to this song are wonderfully entrancing.
 The creepy synths under the haunting horror film voice in the middle of the track also add quite a lot to the message Savage illustrates.
 Savage shouts, in poetic style, about the increased numbness to violence we see every day.
 Every day we wake up to news of new shootings or attacks, and it has become so common that it no longer shocking like it should be.
 Not only is violence so common, but it is never changed, no matter how many shootings, politicians will never act.
 As the band chants in the chorus “a promise is a pact that will never be kept/ violence is daily life.”
 Savage’s lyrics are also incredibly intricate screaming lines like “this is why we can’t afford to close an open casket./ you protect no one by obscuring the mirror that reflects our own problematic reality.”